- 1 DAC Letter to Faculty for AY 2021-22

 Please consider using these suggested statements from the student life committee’s page in your syllabus to encourage students with disabilities to notify you of their academic accommodations in a timely manner.

 When a student with disabilities is approved for academic accommodations, you will receive an Accommodation Letter from the student’s Access Specialist in Disability and Access (DAC).
 This letter is valid for the current semester only.
 Please review the important information in this link to learn procedures for managing these accommodations.
 All accommodation letters can be viewed in one place for your courses in the Faculty Portal of myDAC

 We use the term “Considered” intentionally.
-For some courses, multiple absences fundamentally interferes with the essential elements of the course.
+For some courses, multiple absences fundamentally interfere with the essential elements of the course.
 This link provides some resources for faculty in helping determine an appropriate amount of disability-related absences that can be considered before the Essential Learning Outcomes for the class are now in jeopardy–the point at which the accommodation can no longer be granted.
 Remember: accommodations should never interfere with the stated learning outcomes of the course.
 If they do, it is important to call the Accessibility Specialist and determine if there are any alternatives.